-The Galaxy’s Greatest ‘Star Wars’ Costumes on a Budget
+The Best ‘Star Wars’ Halloween Costumes on a Budget

 This is going to be the least budget-friendly option by a long shot, but it will be one of the options that look best if you’re not semi-professional with a sewing machine.
 I’ve seen some cosplayers who may or may not produce nicer work than anything the park will have on a mass-produced level.
 So my standards are a little high.
 But even if you are at that level, this option will take much less time.

 Grab a Single Recognizable Prop

 Do you happen to have that ice cream maker?
 Well then have I got some good news for you!
 You may think that I’m going to tell you to find an orange jumpsuit, but honestly, just an orange shirt would work.
 This will be a very funny costume for about three pictures.
-And then the ice cream maker will get put down somewhere and forgotten for the rest of the night and that’s a-okay.
+And then the ice cream maker will get put down somewhere and forgotten for the rest of the night.
+And you know what?
+That’s a-okay.

 Lean into Being Cheesy

 I get it, costumes are hard.
 And if there’s nobody to impress or this is just for fun it can be had to feel motivated to spend any real time or money on them.
 So let’s phone it in.

 This meme doesn’t get passed around a lot because it’s an uncommon autumn outfit.
 Be honest, do you know somebody or are you somebody who owns this?
 I know I do.
 It’s me!
 Go ahead, be the most comfortable Han Solo on the block.
 Get a Nerf blaster to complete the look (and because shooting Nerf darts at stuff is objectively fun) and you’re in business.